CrazyTuna/jquery-extendeddialog/README.md

 If set to "true", the dialog will be minimizable by the tittle bar minimize button.
 ### minimizeIcon ###
 ### minimizeText ###
+- Type: string
+- Default: minimize

+Specifies the text for the minimize button.
+Note that the minimize text is visibly hidden when using a standard theme.

 ### resizeOnDlbclick ###
 ### restoreIcon ###
 ### restoreText ###
+- Type: string
+- Default: restore

+Specifies the text for the restore button.
+Note that the restore text is visibly hidden when using a standard theme.

 ## Methods ##
 ### maximize ###